 You can indulge in authentic and unique Fujian cuisine at Putien, which boasts a One Michelin Star while still remaining affordable.
 Be sure to join in on the crowd-pleasing dishes of stir-fried yam with sugar and crispy oysters which will keep you going back for more!
 Try their full-bodied Putien Lor Mee broth which will leave you feeling invigorated!

-Did we make you hungry?
 If you’re craving something a little different, check out our roundup of the best restaurants in Singapore, with everything from French fine dining to British gastropubs.